nicolovergaro/DNLP_project/README.md

 | bpt-bio on BIOPubSumm |   0.4580   |   0.2541   |   0.3961   |    0.9027    |
 |  bpt-cs on CSPubSumm  |   0.5584   |   0.3818   |   0.5012   |    0.9233    |

-You can find our [ai](https://huggingface.co/pietrocagnasso/bart-paper-titles-ai), [bio](https://huggingface.co/pietrocagnasso/bart-paper-titles-bio), [cs](https://huggingface.co/pietrocagnasso/bart-paper-titles-cs) models on HuggingFace and see them in action in the demo we set up of [HF spaces](https://huggingface.co/spaces/pietrocagnasso/paper-title-generation).
+You can find our [ai](https://huggingface.co/pietrocagnasso/bart-paper-titles-ai), [bio](https://huggingface.co/pietrocagnasso/bart-paper-titles-bio), [cs](https://huggingface.co/pietrocagnasso/bart-paper-titles-cs) models on HuggingFace and see them in action in the demo we set up on [HF spaces](https://huggingface.co/spaces/pietrocagnasso/paper-title-generation).

 ## Second Extension
 The second extension is a Probabilistic Context Extraction aiming to improve the performance obtained by [THExt](https://www.sciencedirect.com/science/article/abs/pii/S0950705122006931) ([GitHub repo](https://github.com/MorenoLaQuatra/THExt)) changing the context.